More about This Topic

 “Actions for dissolution of marriage or legal separation shall be commenced as in other civil cases or, at the option of petitioner, by filing a praecipe for summons with the clerk of the court” 750 ILCS 5/411(a)

 A “praecipe” is a latin word for “command.”
 Filing a “praecipe for summons” just means filing the summons with the court to make the summons part of the formal court record.

 “After the filing of the petition, the party filing the same shall, within 2 days, serve a copy thereof upon the other party, in the manner provided by rule of the Supreme Court for service of notices in other civil cases” 750 ILCS 5/411(b)

-Honestly, I’m not sure what this “2 day” business is in the statute because no summons has ever been served that quickly.
-But the Illinois Supreme Court Rules referred to tell us how to serve the summons.
+Honestly, I’m not sure why it says “2 day” in the statute…because no summons has ever been served that quickly.
+But the Illinois Supreme Court Rules which were referred to tell us how to serve the summons.

 “Promptly upon issuance, summons (together with copies of the complaint as required by Rule 104) shall be placed for service with the sheriff or other officer or person authorized to serve process.”
 Illinois Supreme Court Rule 102

 So, a Petitioner has the option of hiring either the Sheriff or…someone else when serving the Respondent.

 The Illinois civil procedure statute gives us some direction as to who we can hire for service.

 “Process shall be served by a sheriff” 735 ILCS 5/2-202(a)